WojciechMatuszewski/programming-notes/aws/show-me-SaaS.md

 - Gathering metrics in one place is important from an operational standpoint.
 This is where the notion of **single pane of glass** comes from – having all your easily accessible in one place.

   - One of the **key metrics** is the **cost per tenant**.
 You need to make sure that you are making some money.

+- Metrics are the lifeblood of big SaaS companies.
+When you are starting, you have to push to make metrics a high priority of your business.
+If you ignore this aspect, you might have problems growing your application later.